creatissimo/otto-market-api/docs/Api/ProductsV2Api.md

 productsV2GetContentChanges($sku, $from_date, $page, $limit): \OpenAPI\Client\Model\ContentChangesApiResultProductsV2
 ```

+Read content changes for a single product variation

-Read the content changes info for a single product variation within a specific time period.
+Returns the content changes info for a single product variation within a specific time period.
 The resulting content changes will be paginated.
 The default page length is 100 entries per response, also the page size limit.
 The links specified in the result can be used to page through the total result space.

 ### Example